thiagoarrais/grafana-matomo-tracking-panel/README.md

 yarn watch
 ```

-This will run linting tools and apply prettier fix.
+This will run linting tools and apply prettier fix!!!

 To build the plugin run: